JaneliaSciComp/BigStitcher-Spark/README.md

 ### Non-Rigid Fusion<a name="nonrigid-fusion">

-`nonrigid-fusion` performs **non-rigid distributed fusion** using `net.preibisch.bigstitcher.spark.SparkNonRigidFusion` In order to run it one needs to additionally define the corresponding **interest points**, e.g. `-ip beads` that will be used to compute the non-rigid transformation.
+`nonrigid-fusion` performs **non-rigid distributed fusion** using `net.preibisch.bigstitcher.spark.SparkNonRigidFusion`.
+The arguments are identical to the [Affine Fusion](#affine-fusion), and one needs to additionally define the corresponding **interest points**, e.g. `-ip beads` that will be used to compute the non-rigid transformation.